-A decision coach is a trained health care professional who is non-directive and provides support that aims to develop patients’ skills in:
+A decision coach is a trained health care provider who is non-directive and provides support that aims to develop patients'/persons' skills in:

-- preparing for discussing the decision in a consultation with their practitioner;
+- preparing to discuss the decision in a consultation with their practitioner;

 - implementing the chosen option.

-Coaching is provided face-to-face or using the telephone.
+Coaching is provided face-to-face, using the telephone, or by virtual meeting.
 It can be used alone or in combination with a patient decision aid or the Ottawa Personal Decision Guide.
 Training involves learning about decision coaching as an intervention to prepare patients to discuss options with their practitioner and may include the use of decision support tools.

 To enhance the quality of decision coaching, there are several resources:

 - a script for standardizing the way decision coaching is provided to patients/individuals;

 - videos demonstrating decision coaching for a health or social decision;